 Wondering how a contractor isolates the crawl space from the outside?
 A typical installation in Minneapolis, MN, goes like this:

-- Contractor seals leaks and gaps using foam insulation
+- Seal and gaps using foam insulation

 Steps may vary depending on the condition of your crawl space.
 Most contractors start with conducting an initial inspection to determine how best to install the insulation.
 If you’re still not convinced as to whether to install thermal insulation, here are a few benefits to expect.